jcrossley3/lein-modules/README.md

   plugin middleware will merge the `:inherited` maps from all its ancestors, with the most immediate taking precedence, i.e. a parent will override a grandparent.
-* `:versions` - Similar -- but **much** simpler -- to Maven's
-  dependency management feature, versions for child module dependencies, plugins, and parent vectors will be expanded from this map.
+* `:versions` - A mapping of dependency symbols to version strings.
+As a simpler alternative to Maven's dependency management, versions for child module dependencies, plugins, and parent vectors will be expanded from this map.
 Symbols, e.g. `group-id/artifact-id`, from project dependency vectors are mapped to version strings that will replace those in the child project map.
 The map is recursively searched (values may be keys in the same map) to find a matching version string, useful when multiple dependencies share the same version.
 This allows you to maintain the versions of your child modules' shared dependencies in a single place.
 Just like with `:inherited`, the most immediate ancestors take precedence.
-* `:dirs` - Normally, child modules are discovered by searching for project.clj files beneath the project's `:root` with a proper `:parent` reference, but this vector can override that behavior by specifying exactly which directories contain child modules.
+* `:dirs` - A vector of relative paths.
+Normally, child modules are discovered by searching for project.clj files beneath the project's `:root` with a proper `:parent` reference, but this vector can override that behavior by specifying exactly which directories contain child modules.
 This vector is only required when your module hierarchy doesn't match your directory hierarchy, e.g. when a parent module is in a sibling directory.
 Regardless of this option, build order is always determined by child module interdependence.

 ## TODO